Ketorolac: Medical uses

 Ketorolac is used for short-term management of moderate to severe pain.
 It is usually not prescribed for longer than five days, due to its potential to cause kidney damage.

-Ketorolac is effective when administered with paracetamol (acetaminophen) to control pain in newborns because it does not depress respiration as do opioids.
+Ketorolac is effective when administered with paracetamol (acetaminophen) to control pain in newborns, because it does not depress respiration as opioids can do.
 Ketorolac is also an adjuvant to opioid medications and improves pain relief.
-It is also used to treat dysmenorrhea.
-Ketorolac is used to treat idiopathic pericarditis, where it reduces inflammation.
+It can also be used to treat dysmenorrhea as well as idiopathic pericarditis, where it reduces inflammation.

-Ketorolac also has antipyretic (fever-reducing) properties.

 For systemic use, ketorolac can be administered orally, under the tongue, by intramuscular injection, intravenously, and by nasal spray.
 Usually, it is initially administered by intramuscular injection or intravenously, with oral therapy used as a continuation after the initial IM or IV dose.

 Ketorolac is also used as an eye drop.
 It can be given during eye surgery to help with pain, and is effective in treating ocular itching.
-There is not enough evidence to decide that non-steroidal anti-inflammatory drugs help in preventing cystoid macular edema.
+There is not enough evidence to decide if non-steroidal anti-inflammatory drugs can help in preventing cystoid macular edema.
 Ketorolac eye drops have also been used to manage pain from corneal abrasions.

 During treatment with ketorolac, clinicians monitor for the manifestation of adverse effects.
-Lab tests, such as liver function tests, bleeding time, BUN, serum creatinine and electrolyte levels are often used and help to identify potential complications.
+Lab tests, such as liver function tests, bleeding time, BUN, serum creatinine and electrolyte levels are often used to identify potential complications.

 Contraindications

-Ketorolac is contraindicated in those with hypersensitivity, allergies to the medication, cross-sensitivity to other NSAIDs, before surgery, history of peptic ulcer disease, gastrointestinal bleeding, alcohol intolerance, renal impairment, cerebrovascular bleeding, nasal polyps, angioedema, and asthma.
-Recommendations exist for cautious use of ketorolac in those who have experienced cardiovascular disease, myocardial infarction, stroke, heart failure, coagulation disorders, renal impairment, and hepatic impairment.
+Ketorolac is contraindicated in those with hypersensitivity, allergies to the medication, cross-sensitivity to other NSAIDs, history of peptic ulcer disease, gastrointestinal bleeding, alcohol intolerance, renal impairment, cerebrovascular bleeding, nasal polyps, angioedema, and asthma, and before surgery.
+It is recommended that patients who have experienced cardiovascular disease, myocardial infarction, stroke, heart failure, coagulation disorders, renal impairment, and hepatic impairment be careful when taking ketorolac.

 Adverse effects

 A common (>10%) side effect is drowsiness.
 Infrequent (<1%) side effects include paresthesia, prolonged bleeding time, injection site pain, purpura, sweating, abnormal thinking, increased production of tears, edema, pallor, dry mouth, abnormal taste, urinary frequency, increased liver enzymes, itching and others.
 Platelet function can be decreased by the use of ketorolac.

 Though uncommon, potentially fatal adverse effects include stroke, myocardial infarction, GI bleeding, Stevens–Johnson syndrome, toxic epidermal necrolysis and anaphylaxis.
-In terms of safety, ketorolac has been assessed to be a relatively higher-risk NSAID when compared to aceclofenac, celecoxib, and ibuprofen.
+Ketorolac has been assessed to be a relatively higher-risk NSAID when compared to aceclofenac, celecoxib, and ibuprofen.

 Like all NSAIDs, ketorolac can cause premature constriction of the ductus arteriosus in the infant if taken by the mother during the third trimester of pregnancy.

-In October 2020, the U.S. Food and Drug Administration (FDA) required the prescribing information to be updated for all nonsteroidal anti-inflammatory medications to describe the risk of kidney problems in unborn babies that result in low amniotic fluid.
+In October 2020, the U.S. Food and Drug Administration (FDA) required the prescribing information for all nonsteroidal anti-inflammatory medications to be updated to describe the risk of kidney problems in unborn babies that result in low amniotic fluid.
 They recommend avoiding NSAIDs in pregnant women at 20 weeks or later in pregnancy.